 of non-supervisory child development staff B.13 The number who are proficient in a language(s) other than English 2 a.
 Of these, the number who are proficient in more than one language other than English 0 B.14 Language groups in which staff are proficient # of non-supervisory child development staff a.
-Spanish 1 b.
+Spanish 0 b.
 Native Central American, South American, and Mexican Languages (e.g., Mixteco, Quichean.)
 0 c.
-Caribbean Languages (e.g., Haitian-Creole, Patois) 0 d.
-Middle Eastern & South Asian Languages (e.g., Arabic, Hebrew, Hindi, Urdu, Bengali) 0 e.
-East Asian Languages (e.g., Chinese, Vietnamese, Tagalog) 1 f.
+Caribbean Languages (e.g., Haitian-Creole, Patois) 0 Middle Eastern &amp; South Asian Languages (e.g., Arabic, Hebrew, Hindi, Urdu, Bengali) 0 e.
+East Asian Languages (e.g., Chinese, Vietnamese, Tagalog) 2 f.
 Native North American/Alaska Native Languages 0 g.
 Pacific Island Languages (e.g., Palauan, Fijian) 0 h.
 European & Slavic Languages (e.g., German, French, Italian, Croatian, Yiddish, Portuguese, Russian) 0 i.
 African Languages (e.g., Swahili, Wolof) 0 j.
 Other 0 k.
-Unspecified 0 of classroom teachers B.15 The number of clas sroom teachers who left your program during the year.
-3 B.16 Of these, the numb er who left for the following reasons: # of classroom teachers a.
-Higher compens ation/benefits package in the same field 0 b.
-Change in job fie eld 1 c.
-Other 2 1.
-Comments: moved out of state, military B.17 Number of classroo period of 3 months om teacher vacancies in your program that remained unfilled for a or longer 0 B.18 Number of classroo m teachers hired during the year due to turnover 3 of home-based visitors B.19 The number of home-based visitors who left your program during the year 0 B.20 Of these, the number who left for the following reasons: a.
+Unspecified 0 of classroom teachers B.15 The number of classroom teachers who left your program during the year.
+0 B.16 Of these, the number who left for the following reasons: # of classroom teachers a.
+Higher compensation/benefits package in the same field 0 b.
+Change in job field 0 c.
+Other 0 B.17 Number of classroom teacher vacancies in your program that remained unfilled for a period of 3 months or longer 0 B.18 Number of classroom teachers hired during the year due to turnover 0 of home-based visitors B.19 The number of home-based visitors who left your program during the year 0 B.20 Of these, the number who left for the following reasons: a.
 Higher compensation/benefits package in the same field 0 b.
 Change in job field 0 c.
 Other 0 B.21 Number of home-based visitor vacancies in the program that remained unfilled for a period of 3 months or longer 0 B.22 Number of home-based visitors hired during the year due to turnover 0